In 2023, smart homes are more popular than ever. Homeowners across the globe are switching to a more internet-connected future.

 Is Smart Home Technology Safe?

-All smart technology relies on your network connection to work.
-It’s worth thinking of your router as the “front door” to your smart home.
-Without a strong network system pulling the strings, it’ll be easy for cybercriminals to tap into the devices on your server.
-From your smart door locks to your CCTV.
+Of course, if your smart home runs off a slow or outdated Wi-Fi system, automatic updates won’t keep you safe on their own.
+All smart tech relies on your network connection to work.
+It’s worth thinking of your router as the “front door” to your home automation tech.
+Without a strong network system guarding the door, it’ll be easy for cybercriminals to access everything from your smart door locks to your CCTV.

 Get in touch with us today to see what we can do for you.